 Vehicle A is a V2X information broadcasting node which is pre-registered with the operator O, and it has a trust level which is certificated by the traffic management department based on the performance of its onboard devices.
 This trust level can be used to assess the categories of information which can be broadcast.

-Base Station X is a pre-registered trusted validation node with the traffic management department, belonging to Operator O. It can perform high-precision sensing assessments and access information from the traffic management department.

 Vehicle A can broadcast V2X information with an anonymous identity which is anonymous to other vehicle but can be recognized by trusted validation node.

 6.x.3 Service Flows